2013 Tour de Pologne: Stage 1

-For the 70th edition of the Tour de Pologne, race organisers elected to move the first stage from outwith Poland for the first time in its history, with the race starting in the city of Rovereto in the Trentino region of Italy; it marked the first time that a foreign UCI World Tour race had started in Italy.
+For the 70th edition of the Tour de Pologne, race organisers elected to move the first stage outside Poland for the first time in its history, with the race starting in the city of Rovereto in the Trentino region of Italy; it marked the first time that a foreign UCI World Tour race had started in Italy.
 The first stage was relatively flat for the opening quarter of the stage, before the first climb of the race, the first-category pass at Fai della Paganella in the Dolomites.
 A long descent towards the midpoint of the stage followed, through Riva del Garda, before the road steadily rose again towards the second categorised climb.
 The Passo del Durone summited with around 40 km remaining, and after a sharp descent, the road kicked up gradually towards the final, first-category climb to Madonna di Campiglio.
 Although only averaging just over 5%, the 11 km-long climb was still expected to cause damage within the field, with a false flat run-in on cobbles in the village itself.